asiekierka/lunatic86/README.md

 Many.
 See the Wiki for the Compatibility List.

 In particular, a "reduced memory usage" mode has to be introduced for OC users.

+## Licensing

+TBD.
+For now, consider it "all rights reserved" - or just ask on IRC.